gcup09/CS50x-Projects/README.md

 # Scratch-Projects
-Repository for all my Scratch projects
+Repository for all my CS50X course's projects